 Helping Your Child Through a Divorce

 Thousands of kids experience the stress of divorce each year.
-How they'll react depends on their age, personality, and the particular circumstances of the separation and divorce process.
+How they react depends on their age, personality, and the circumstances of the separation and divorce process.

-Every divorce will have an effect on the kids involved — and many times the initial reaction is one of shock, sadness, frustration, anger, or worry.
-But kids can also come out of it better able to cope with stress, and many become more flexible, tolerant young adults.
+Every divorce will affect the kids involved — and many times the initial reaction is one of shock, sadness, frustration, anger, or worry.
+But kids also can come out of it better able to cope with stress, and many become more flexible, tolerant young adults.

 The most important things that both parents can do to help kids through this difficult time are:

-Most adults going through separation and divorce need support — from friends, professionals, clergy, and family.
-Don't seek support from your kids, even if they seem to want you to.
+Adults going through separation and divorce need support — from friends, professionals, clergy, and family.
+But don't seek support from your kids, even if they seem to want you to.

 Breaking the News

-Although the discussion about divorce should be tailored to a child's age, maturity, and temperament, be sure to convey one basic message: What happened is between mom and dad and is not the kids' fault.
-Most kids will feel they are to blame even after parents have said that they are not.
-So it's vital for parents to keep providing this reassurance.
+The discussion should fit the child's age, maturity, and temperament.
+But it should always include this message: What happened is between mom and dad and is not the child's fault.
+Most kids will feel they're to blame even after parents have said that they're not.
+So it's vital for parents to keep giving this reassurance.

 Tell your kids that sometimes adults change the way they love each other or can't agree on things and so they have to live apart.
 But remind them that kids and parents are tied together for life, by birth or adoption.
 Parents and kids often don't agree on things, but that is part of the circle of life — parents and kids don't stop loving each other or get divorced from each other.

 Give kids enough information to prepare them for the upcoming changes in their lives.
 Try to answer their questions as truthfully as possible.
 Remember that kids don't need to know all the reasons behind a divorce (especially if it involves blaming the other parent).
-It's enough for them just to understand what will change in their daily routine, and — just as important — what will not.
+It's enough for them to understand what will change in their daily routine — and, just as important, what will not.